Scaling Behavior of Public Procurement Activity: Conclusions

+Although previous works have analysed procurement data \cite{kristoufek2012exponential}, they have done so using relatively smaller samples.
 Ongoing work aims at developing a more robust model to understand the link between public procurement activity at the regional level and economic development.
-Such work should develop a more robust model that allows controlling for other relevant factors \cite{keuschnigg2019urban}.
-Moreover, future work should also extend this analysis to other countries and regions, particularly European public procurement repositories.
-The latter would allow us to validate the identified similarities and differences in behaviors across countries with different processes and cultures.
+A challenge that requires identifying the appropriated indicators and the adequate model specification \cite{keuschnigg2019urban}.
+Moreover, future research may also extend this analysis to other countries and regions, particularly European public procurement repositories.
+The latter would allow us to validate the identified similarities and differences in behaviours across countries with different processes and cultures.